Cover art for On Brassard's Farm, by Katherine Galloway English.

 From The Westchester Bohemians: Adrienne and Lafe -- actually, my mother and eventual father-in-law -- in 1947.

 On Brassard's Farm is the chronicle of a young woman who, through desperation and luck -- good and bad -- finds herself working on a Vermont dairy farm and living alone on some wild forest land she bought nearby.
+It's a love story, but fans of the Cree Black series will find affinity with the story's central character, Ann Turner.

 The Westchester Bohemians is a somewhat fabulous record the exploits of my father, mother, and their ex-urbanite, artist friends as they created an unusual community in a small town in New York State in 1946.